Ӱԭ

 Jody Mason

-Professor
+Professor (she/her)

 Research Interests

-I鈥檓 a settler scholar originally from the territory of the Haldimand Treaty, signed in 1784.
+I’m a settler scholar originally from the territory of the Haldimand Treaty, signed in 1784.
 My research examines how the book and associated ideas about literacy and self-improvement have helped to elaborate settler colonial logic in Canada.
-I鈥檓 also interested in how the ideologies of the book and literacy dominant in Europe and North America from the late nineteenth century to the present have been contested and revised by Indigenous Peoples.
+I’m also interested in how the ideologies of the book and literacy dominant in Europe and North America from the late nineteenth century to the present have been contested and revised by Indigenous Peoples.

 Home Feelings: Liberal Citizenship and the Canadian Reading Camp Movement